Home / Coffee Knowledge / “Q” for coffee quality – the Q-Grader

 “Q” for coffee quality – the Q-Grader

-Swiss, German and Austrian Q-Graders
+Swiss, German, and Austrian Q-Graders

-Q-Grader Exam
+Q-Grader Exams

 All 20 exams must be passed.
 Failed exams can be retaken twice within 18 months.